iotaledger/identity.rs/documentation/docs/specs/iota_did_method_spec.md

 The following values are reserved and cannot reference other networks:
 1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency
-2. `test` references the test network known as "devnet" or "testnet" maintained by the IOTA Foundation.
+2. `dev` references the development network known as "devnet" maintained by the IOTA Foundation.

 When no IOTA network is specified, it is assumed that the DID is located on the `main` network.
 This means that the following DIDs will resolve to the same DID Document:
 ```